Sophox/sophox/README.md

 * Run docker containers with [docker-compose.yml](docker/docker-compose.yml)

 ## Development
-Use [docker/startup.local.sh](docker/startup.local.sh) to run Sophox locally with a small OSM file.
-You may want to change some parameters in it, e.g. the location of the data directory.

-# TODO
-The following docs need to be updated

-## Development

-Make sure to run this in order to autmotacally use ssh instead of https:
+If you have commit access to the Sophox repositor, make sure to run this in order to automatically use ssh instead of https for submodules.
 ```
 git config --global url.ssh://git@github.com/.insteadOf https://github.com/
 ```